BIGDATACLOUDSOLUTIONS/SQOOP/UseCases/LoadDailyData/README.txt

 --Steps:
 1. Create the required Tables in Hive
-2. Fetch the maximum value of dataloaddate from hive 'customer' table.
+2. Fetch the maximum value of data_load_date from hive 'customer' table.
-3. Import the data from mysql using sqoop on HDFS.
-Import the data based on dataloaddate. dataloaddate should be greater than the value extracted in step2.
+3. Sqoop the data from mysql using sqoop on HDFS.
+While importing data, add one static column with system date and use the same for the data_dwnld_date.
+Import the data based on data_load_date. data_load_date should be greater than the value extracted in step2.
 4. Create the staging table on top of the data imported in step 3.
-5. Insert the data in partitioned table
+5. Insert the data in partitioned table based on data_dwnld_date from raw table.